Where To BYOB in LA

-Subpar Chinese food in LA proper is pretty much the norm, but that doesn’t mean a few gems haven’t snuck through the cracks.
-Mao’s Kitchen is one of the most criminally overlooked Chinese restaurants in the city, serving very solid and slightly adventurous street food.
+Mao’s Kitchen isn’t the best Chinese food in the world, but by LA standards, it’s definitely worth a visit if you’re in the area.
 The original Venice Beach location is open till 3am on the weekends and is an all-out party.
 You rolling in with a pack of your favorite beer and some friends only helps the cause.
+Get the mapo tofu.

 It’s amazing that some people still don’t know that LA’s best music venue (by a mile) is BYOB.
 But you do now.
 It’s wine and beer only, but if you’re trying to sneak tequila into an LA Philharmonic show, you clearly don’t need a BYOB guide to tell you what to do.
 Pack a picnic basket full of your favorite wine and snacks, and go enjoy one of the best nights you can have in this city.